knit-pay/upi-qr-code-payment-for-woocommerce/README.md

 #### Is this plugin compatible with any themes?

 Yes, this plugin is compatible with any theme.

+#### I want auto verification after payment is done.
+Is is possible?

+Unfortunately no, automatic payment verification is not possible as NPCI does not allow to use their API and verify the traansaction of any website.

 #### The plugin isn't working or have a bug?